JarbasAl/mycroft_intent_engines/readme.md

 install this as a normal mycroft skill and your new kind of intent will become available in regular mycroft skills

+in requirements.txt add

+    mycroft_engines

-## Creating a MySpecialSkill class
+### Creating a MySpecialSkill class

 in other skills you can now register intents, create two handlers to make your life easy